rmscode/binary-garden/docs/hardware/dell-emc/powervault-me4/me4-firmware-updates.md

 ### Update the controller module(s)

-!!! note "Since we have a dual controller system, only the steps for using the PowerVault manager are listed below."

 1. Perform one of the following as a user with the manage role:
       -  In the banner, click the system panel and select **Update Firmware**.
       -  In the System topic, select **Action** > **Update Firmware**.